David E. Talbert

 David E. Talbert (born February 10, 1966) is an American playwright, author, and filmmaker.
 He is a graduate of Morgan State University and attended the New York University film program.

-Talbert has won numerous NAACP awards for his work The Fabric of a Man, and a New York Literary Award in 2007 for his musical, Love in the Nick of Tyme.
-Talbert has also produced a television reality show, Black Stage, in which actors and singers compete to win a part in one of his plays.
+Talbert has won numerous NAACP awards for his work The Fabric of a Man, and a New York Literary Award in 2007 for his musical stageplay, Love in the Nick of Tyme.
+Talbert has also produced a television reality show, Stage Black, in which actors and singers compete to win a part in one of his plays.

 Talbert's first film, First Sunday, was released in 2008.
 The film stars Ice Cube, Tracy Morgan and Katt Williams.
 More recently, he signed a first look deal with Netflix.